galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 The Galaxy developers support extensive software infrastructure for manually creating new tools including Planemo and the new Galaxy language server.
-These are complex and powerful with substantial learning curves but can be used to turn almost any command line software package into a tool.
+These are complex and powerful with substantial learning curves but can be used to turn almost any software package into a tool.

-For those new to Galaxy, in many simple cases, it may be possible to generate a new tool "wrapping" that script in a few minutes, using a specialised Galaxy tool for developers that generates tools from scripts.
+For those new to Galaxy, in many simple cases, it may be possible to generate a new tool "wrapping" a script in a few minutes, using a specialised Galaxy tool for developers that generates tools.

 This tutorial introduces that unusual tool.